dwyl/ordem/README.md

 ## Background Reading

-+ When is JavaScript Synchrnous? http://stackoverflow.com/questions/2035645/when-is-javascript-synchronous
++ When is JavaScript Synchronous? http://stackoverflow.com/questions/2035645/when-is-javascript-synchronous
 + Is javascript guaranteed to be single-threaded? http://stackoverflow.com/questions/2734025/is-javascript-guaranteed-to-be-single-threaded